 “The grant will enable us to continue helping nonprofits and NGOs around the world leverage technology in secure and sustainable ways, and to work with those funding and building new tools to better understand the needs of organizations on the ground,” said Aspiration Executive Director Allen Gunn.
 “We are truly grateful to be a recipient of this award in the company of so many amazing organizations and projects.”

-The award even got us a little press coverage, including a nice article on Venture Beat.
+The award even got us a little press coverage, though it's all offline or behind paywalls at this point.

 The other nine recipients of the New Digital Age Grants are:

 - C4ADS, a nonprofit research team in Washington, DC, is at the cutting edge of unmasking Somali pirate networks, Russian arms-smuggling rings, and other illicit actors entirely through public records.
 Their data-driven approach and reliance on public documents has enormous potential impact, and the grant will help with their next big project.

 - The Citizen Integration Center in Monterrey, Mexico has developed an innovative public safety broadcast and tipline system on social media.
 Users help their neighbors—and the city—by posting incidents and receiving alerts when violence is occurring in their communities.
 The grant will help them broaden their reach.

 - The Citizen Lab at the Munk School of Global Affairs at the University of Toronto, Canada, is a leading interdisciplinary laboratory researching and exposing censorship and surveillance.
 The grant will support their technical reconnaissance and analysis, which uniquely combines experts and techniques from computer science and the social sciences.